Donate

 • Excellent communication, teamworking and IT skills

-• Ability and adaptability to work with learners with various degrees of ability and motivation and an awareness of the challenges relating to early school leavers
+• Adaptability to work with learners with various degrees of ability and motivation and an awareness of the challenges relating to early school leavers

-Limerick CTC offers an excellent package to the successful candidate including, a salary range of €33,254 to €59,330 (starting point will apply as per national guidelines) which, incorporates two long service increments, a contributory pension scheme and training and development opportunities for the successful candidate.
+• Limerick CTC offers an excellent package to the successful candidate including, a salary range of €33,254 to €59,330 (starting point will apply as per national guidelines)

 Applicants for this post must submit an application form together with a cover letter stating suitability for the position.

-An application form and job description can be accessed below:
+An application form and job description can be accessed via:

 Completed applications should be forwarded by email to: sineadn@limerickyouthservice.org